9 min read

 Our survey indicates that new advisors have several strengths.
 For example, they offer more services—including retirement planning, tax planning, and real estate planning—than seasoned and veteran advisors.

-Not only that, but they are also planning to continue increasing their services further, on par with the veterans in the business.
-Our survey also shows that client adoption is there, suggesting that the holistic service that new advisors provide can be a competitive advantage for them.
+New advisors are also planning to continue increasing their services further, on par with the veterans in the business.
+Our survey also shows that client adoption is there, suggesting that the holistic services can be a competitive advantage.

-We interviewed 758 investors in 2022, and one conclusion was that focusing on risk modeling can also be an advantage for advisors interested in attracting investors who are currently leveraging online resources rather than partnering with financial professionals.
+When we interviewed 758 investors in 2022, respondents indicated that risk modeling can help attract investors who use online resources for advice instead of financial professionals.
 Advisors who integrate risk modeling capabilities into their practice may make significant headway in winning the trust of this group of potential clients.

-As their practices mature, there’s a shift in who advisors look to for support.
 New advisors rely on the home office, but as advisors gain experience, they start looking for help elsewhere.
-Part of this shift is that seasoned or veteran advisors are more likely to deviate from home office recommendations.
+Seasoned and veteran advisors are more likely to deviate from home office recommendations.
 But across the board, as advisors gain experience, they become interested in expanding to more specialized or tailored resources coming from asset managers, specialists, and software providers.

-Veteran advisors have an existing book of business, so they are often trying to get a larger wallet share from their clients.
+Veteran advisors have an existing book of business, so they’re often trying to get a larger wallet share from their clients.
 Some high-net-worth clients use multiple advisors and most tend to need more sophisticated portfolios, so the right technology partner can help advisors differentiate themselves from the competition.
-Software providers can give advisors the holistic view they need for better recommendation across asset classes and investment vehicles.
+Software providers can give advisors the holistic view they need for better recommendations across asset classes and investment vehicles.

 Another aspect to consider is generational wealth transfer.
 The turnover rate of advisors during generational wealth transfer is 70%.
 Adopting technology that supports personalization at scale can help veteran advisors retain clients and engage with prospects.